Starting a new job

 Reflect on how you’re feeling

 As you start a new role, take time to reflect on how you’re feeling.
-Be aware of any fears or concerns you may have and consider which may be worry myths or unhelpful thoughts.
+Be aware of any fears or concerns and consider which may be worry myths or unhelpful thoughts.
 Answer the following questions to explore what you could do to deal with this:

 • What strengths, skills or experience am I bringing to this role?